The Paperback Edition…

 “For what?”
 I asked.

 “For.
 A. Tip.”
-Abby said evenly and then went back to the front door.
+Abby said evenly…and gave me a look of exasperation.
+She then went back to the front door.

 I looked at Stella.
 “Well, that was rude.”